 DISCLAIMER: I am a product of my personal learning network and my thoughts are impacted by the many people locally and virtually with whom I have contact.
 However, the views expressed here in this blog are my own and do not necessarily represent the views of the institutions in which I teach.

 Having “disclaimed,” let me add that blogging is more a conversation than mere reflection, and I enjoy receiving and replying to comments to this blog.
 As one of my mentors, Michele Martin noted, blogs work best when commenting occurs.
 As she also noted, we assume that we’re all grown-ups here, so any comments people leave should be reasonably civil and productive.
-I reserve the right to moderate or remove comments if there’s a problem, although I’m pleased to say that there’s never been an issue so far!
+I reserve the right to moderate or remove comments if there’s a problem, although I’m pleased to say that there’s usually not an issue!

 Take the time to get to know me through my blog, and please give me feedback on what you find!